Switzerland Innovation

 Roland Ledergerber, Chairman of the Board of Directors of Switzerland Innovation Park Ost Ltd

-Urs Lüthy, Zurich Insurance Company Ltd
+Urs Lüthy, Head of Commercial Insurance Switzerland Zurich Insurance Company Ltd

-Christian Mähr, UBS Switzerland AG
+Christian Mähr, Head CoE Corporate Hybrid Ecosystem UBS Switzerland Ltd

 Professor Joël Mesot, President of ETH Zurich